Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Diffusion generative modeling basics

 \section{Diffusion generative modeling basics}

-There are several complementary theoretical viewpoints on diffusion generative modeling \cite{sohl-dickstein2015noneq,song2019est,yang2022review}; here, we review the details of Song et al.'s unifying view \yrcite{song2021scorebased}.

-Diffusion generative models involve mapping one probability distribution $p(\vec{x})$ to another via a stochastic process---typically pure diffusion or an Ornstein-Uhlenbeck (OU) process.
-This so-called `forward' process can be inverted by considering its `reverse' process, which is mathematically guaranteed to exist for reasonable choices of initial distribution and forward process \cite{anderson1982rdiffmath}.
-If $p(\vec{x})$ is mapped to a distribution that is easy to sample from, like a normal distribution, by sampling from it and running the reverse process one can obtain samples from $p(\vec{x})$.
-(Details follow; Appendix \ref{apd:notation} relates our notation to others' notation.)
+There are several complementary theoretical frameworks of diffusion generative modeling \cite{sohl-dickstein2015noneq,ho2020DDPM,song2019est,yang2022review}.
+Guided by the unifying view of \cite{karras2022elucidatingDesignSp}, in this work, we focus on the continuous-time framework of Song et al. \cite{song2021scorebased} Diffusion generative models involve mapping a data distribution $p(\mathbf{x})$ to a simpler one $p(\mathbf{x}_T)$ via a stochastic process---typically pure diffusion or an Ornstein-Uhlenbeck (OU) process.
+This so-called `forward' process can be inverted via a `reverse' process, which is mathematically guaranteed to exist for reasonable choices of initial distribution and forward process \cite{anderson1982rdiffmath}.
+Thus, to generate new samples from $p(\mathbf{x})$, we can sample from the simpler distribution (e.g. a Gaussian) and run the reverse process.

-\paragraph{Forward/reverse diffusion.} A fairly general forward process is given by the stochastic differential equation (SDE)
+\paragraph{Forward/reverse diffusion.} We consider forward processes defined by the stochastic differential equation (SDE)

-where $g(t)$ is a time-dependent noise amplitude, $\vec{\eta}(t)$ is a vector of independent Gaussian white noise terms, and time runs from $t = 0$ to $t = T = 1$.
-The reverse process is
+where $\beta(t)$ controls the decay of signal, $g(t)$ is a time-dependent noise amplitude, $\vec{\eta}(t)$ is a vector of independent Gaussian white noise terms, and time runs from $t = 0$ to $T$.
+Its reverse process is